-3.1 The French market for oil products
+3.2 The French market for oil products

 The French market for oil products has a number of features.
 First, with respect to the refinery market, 13 plants operate in metropolitan France plus several overseas.
-According to International Energy Agency (IEA, 2004), there are significant discrepancies between refining capabilities and demand, when considered on a product-by-product basis.
-In other words, there is mismatch in refining capacity versus demands for products in the French market for oil products.
+Second, there are significant discrepancies between refining capabilities and demand, when considered on a product-by-product basis; there is a mismatch between refining capacity and the demand for products in the French market for oil products (IEA, 2010).
 The present discrepancy between refining capacity and domestic consumption results in middle distillate imports and gasoline exports.
-Second, the French retail market for gasoline oil consists of retail outlets (owned by oil companies) and hypermarkets.
-At the end of 2007, market share for the retail outlets and hypermarkets was around 44% and 56%, respectively.
-According to the International Energy Agency (IEA, 2009b), competition in the retail market and the resulting decrease in retail price margins have forced the closure of numerous gasoline oil outlets.
-In general, the retail market for gasoline products is considered to be highly competitive.
+Third, the French retail market for gasoline oil consists of hypermarkets and retail outlets owned by oil companies.
+In late 2009, market share for the retail outlets and hypermarkets was around 60%.
+According to the International Energy Agency the